JASSO Scholarship 2026: Complete Guide for Indian Students

 • Parental Support Limit: The average monthly remittance (money sent from India for pocket money) must be less than YEN 90,000.
 It means you can not ask for more than INR 51,000 per month.
 This does not include your tuition fees or admission fees.
 It only counts money for your personal living expenses.

 • Audit Proof: You must keep your Japanese bank passbook (usually JP Post/Yucho) updated.
 The university office may ask to see your "Tsucho" (passbook) to verify that you are not receiving hidden transfers.
+JASSO is one of the popular scholarships in Japan

 How to Manage JASSO Scholarship?

 For Indian students, the scholarship is about managing the monthly budget.
 While the money provides relief, it comes with strict logistical rules.
-You must ensure that you understands that this is not a "set and forget" payment.
+You must ensure that you understand that this is not a "set and forget" payment.
 It requires active participation and smart banking to keep the household running smoothly in Japan.

 Banking & Monthly Logistics

 • Monthly Signature: Students must visit the university office and sign an enrollment book every month.
 No signature means no money for that month.
 It is a non-negotiable proof of attendance.
+JASSO (Japan Student Services Organization) scholarships are not restricted to public universities in Japan.
+You can apply for it even you are in private Japanese universities.

 • JP Post (Yucho) Bank: Almost all JASSO payments are sent to JP Post (Yucho).
 It is the easiest bank for foreigners to open and the standard for government stipends.